sukheja-varun/Angular1-starter-kit/readme/setup.md

   *  grunt-contrib-watch v1.0.0 - A grunt plugin to run predefined tasks whenever watched file patterns are added, changed or deleted.
 [Read More](https://www.npmjs.com/package/grunt-contrib-watch)
   *  grunt-readme-generator v0.3.41 - A grunt plugin to generate a dynamic readme.md from partial markdown files in readme folder.
 [Read More](https://www.npmjs.com/package/grunt-readme-generator)
   *  gruntify-eslint v4.0.0 - A grunt plugin to validate and auto-correct files using Eslint .
 [Read More](https://www.npmjs.com/package/gruntify-eslint)
+  *  eslint-plugin-angular v3.1.1 - An Eslint plugin to add ESLint rules for your angular project .
+[Read More](https://www.npmjs.com/package/eslint-plugin-angular)

 ##### Bower Dependencies
 Angular JS v1.6.7